Shadid12/shadid-blog/api/javaScript-callbacks-vs-promise-vs-observable.md

   })
 });
 ```
-Nesting callbacks can make applications very hard to debug and maintain clean code.
+Nesting callbacks can make applications very hard to debug and also make it difficult to maintain clean code.
 To solve these problems promises were introduced.
 Let’s take a look at the same example with promises.

 ```javascript